terminatorul/ProjectConfig/README.md

 :ProjectConfigOpen 'Name'
 ```

 Open the named project tree.
-Uses NERDtreeCWD to open the directory if available.
+Uses `:NERDTreeCWD` to open the directory if available.
 The name must be
 a project from a previous call to `ProjectConfig#SetScript()` function or
 `:ProjectConfig`/`:ProjectConfigAdd` command.
 When the project tree is opened, the `project`
 script will be triggered (`:source`d), if the project has not been open before in the same Vim
 session.

 ```
-:call ProjectConfig::Completion(arg1, arg2, arg3)
+:call ProjectConfig::Completion(v:null, v:null, v:null)
 :ProjectConfigList
 ```